 Fertile seasons: if your bitch is entire (hasn’t been spayed), she is likely to come into season once every eight months, although this can be affected by the seasons of other entire bitches that she is with.
 A season can last for up to three weeks.
 If your dog is on heat, but you don’t want her to become pregnant, keep her on a lead on walks and ensure that your garden is escape-proof to stop her from jumping over a hedge or fence to get to a mate.

-Weaning time: a bitch will begin weaning her puppies from as little as three weeks after birth, and is likely to have them fully weaned by about 8 weeks.
+Weaning time: A bitch will begin weaning her puppies from as little as three weeks after birth, and is likely to have them fully weaned by about 8 weeks.

 There are some physical and some behavioural signs that you will see if your bitch is pregnant, but dogs can also have phantom pregnancies.
 A phantom (or pseudo) pregnancy is when a female dog shows a lot of the signs of being pregnant, but doesn’t produce puppies.
 This can occur about a month or two after she has been in heat, which is why it can be mistaken for a real pregnancy, as the symptoms occur at a similar time as they would if she was in whelp.

 If you think that your dog may be pregnant, these are some key traits to look out for:

 However, bear in mind that signs such as changes in appetite or weight gain can also be symptoms of something else, so the best thing to do is to check with a vet.